cbcrg/tcoffee/docs/tcoffee_manual.rst

 T-Coffee/ProbCons, slow but accurate !!!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 T-Coffee works by first assembling a library and then by turning this library into an alignment.
 The library is a list of potential pairs of residues.
-All of them are not compatible and the job of the algorithm is to make sure that as many possible constraints as possible find their way into the final alignment.
-Each library line is a constraint and the purpose is to assemble the alignment that accommodates the more all the constraints.

-It is very much like building a high school schedule, where each teachers says something 'I need my Monday morning', 'I can't come on Thursday afternoon', and so on.
-In the end you want a schedule that makes everybody happy, if possible.The nice thing about the library is that it can be used as a media to combine as many methods as one wishes.
+All of them are not compatible and the job of the algorithm is to make sure that as many possible constraints as possible find their way into the final alignment: it is very much like trying to choose a meeting date, and each one says something like 'I need my Monday morning', 'I can't come on Thursday afternoon', and so on.
+In the end you want a schedule that makes everybody happy, if possible.
+The nice thing about the library is that it can be used as a media to combine as many methods as one wishes.
 It is just a matter of generating the right constraints with the right method and compile them into the library.
-ProbCons and MAFFT (L-INS-i) uses a similar algorithm, but with a Bayesian twist in the case of Probcons.
+ProbCons and MAFFT (L-INS-i) uses a similar algorithm, but with a Bayesian twist in the case of ProbCons.
 In practice, however, ProbCons and T-Coffee give very similar results and have similar running time.
 MAFFT is significantly faster.

 **Suited for**:
  - Profile reconstruction